PostgREST/postgrest/docs/schema_cache.rst

 .. code-block:: json

   {
-    "hint": "If a new function was created in the database with this name and arguments, try reloading the schema cache.", "message": "Could not find the api.plus_one(num) function in the schema cache" }
+    "hint": "If a new function was created in the database with this name and parameters, try reloading the schema cache.", "details": null,
+    "code": "PGRST202",
+    "message": "Could not find the api.plus_one(num) function in the schema cache" }